goat1000/SVGGraph/README.txt

  SemiDonutGraph - half of a donut graph;

- ExplodedDonutGraph - a donut graph with its slices exploded;
+ Donut3DGraph - a 3D version of the donut graph;

+ SemiDonut3DGraph - a 3D version of the semi-donut graph;

  PolarAreaGraph - a pie graph where the area of the slice varies instead of
                   its angle;